Arlo-real/reverseqr/README.md

 # ReverseQR - Secure File & Text Sharing

-A web application for sharing files and text between two devices without account or pervious contact.
+A web application for sharing files and text between two devices without account or previous contact.
+Try it [here](https://reverseqr.qzz.io/) (uptime not guaranteed)

 ## Why I did this
-When I use a PC I do not trust (like a shool pc with an outdated wersion of windows and a diabled antivirus (for some reason I still have not figured out)) I do not want to plug in any USB sticḱ or open my password manager which is problematic since my passwords are 10+ characters long and randomly generated.
+When I use a PC I do not trust (like a school PC with an outdated version of Windows and a disabled antivirus (for some reason I still have not figured out)) I do not want to plug in any USB stick or open my password manager, which is problematic since my passwords are 10+ characters long and randomly generated.
 I often resolve to typing them by hand, which is annoying.
-Now, I can simply open up this website and scan the qr code to transfer anytnhing from my phne to the PC.
+Now, I can simply open up this website and scan the QR code to transfer anything from my phone to the PC.

 ## Features

 ### Security

 - **Diffie-Hellman Key Exchange**: Secure key establishment without pre-shared secrets
 - **AES-256-GCM Encryption**: Encryption for all data
-- **SHA-256 Hashing**: Automatic integrity verification of the shared secret to detect man in the middle attack
 - **No Data Retention**: Files get deleted shortly after upload (default: 30 minutes)

-### Easy use
+### Easy use: two way of transmitting
 - **QR Code**: Receiver displays QR code, sender scans it
 - **Human-Readable Codes**: PGP wordlist encoding for easy verbal transmission

-### A sumple but powerful tool:
+### A simple but powerful tool:
 - Text Message and File transfer
 - A sleek, Modern, responsive web interface
-- No installation required on client machines
+- No installation or configuration required by clients (all in browser)
-- Works on desktop and mobile browsers
-- Zero-configuration for users

-## Architecture

-### Frontend
-- **Vanilla JavaScript** - No frameworks required
-- **Modern CSS** - Gradient designs and responsive layout
-- **Native Crypto API** - For client-side encryption

-### Backend
-- **Express.js** - Lightweight HTTP server
-- **Node.js Crypto** - Cryptographic operations
-- **In-Memory Sessions** - Fast session management
-- **Multer** - Secure file handling

 ### How to use?